inexorgame-obsolete/wiki-mirror/Home.md

 ## Contact

-We manly use #sauerfork on Gamesurge for communication, you can access it via [web client](http://irc.lc/gamesurge/sauerfork) or with a normal irc client: [irc://gamesurge.net/#sauerfork](irc://gamesurge.net/#sauerfork).
+We mainly use #sauerfork on Gamesurge for communication, you can access it via [web client](http://irc.lc/gamesurge/sauerfork) or with a normal irc client: [irc://gamesurge.net/#sauerfork](irc://gamesurge.net/#sauerfork).

 We also have a mailing list for announcements and support: